mshumko/microburst_detection/README.md

 O'Brien et al., 2003; Douma et al., 2017; Shumko et al., 2020.

 # Dependencies:
-Easiest method to install the numpy, pandas, progressbar, and spacepy dependencies is with pip and the requirements.txt file.
+Easiest method to install the numpy, pandas, and progressbar dependencies is with pip and the requirements.txt file.

 Install with: